 The Gibson Explorer was first released in 1958 with a body design that was deemed futuristic at the time.
-It is among one the top guitar models in history and is still sought after to this day.
+It’s among one the top guitar models in history and is still sought after to this day.

-Although it was initially used for different styles, since the 80s the Explorer became a staple of rock music, particularly metal.
-With an aggressive tone and very unique looks, this guitar appeals to shredders that gravitate toward music featuring aggressive distortion.
+Although initially used for different styles, since the ’80s the Explorer has been a staple of rock music, particularly metal.
+With an aggressive tone and unique looks, this guitar appeals to shredders who gravitate toward music featuring aggressive distortion.

-The Explorer is one of the few guitar body types that has been copied extensively by many brands.
-Therefore, there are plenty of Explorer type guitars in the market today.
-Some feature more traditional appointments, while many others come with more modern features like active pickups.
+The Explorer is one of the few guitar body types that’s been copied extensively by many brands.
+There are plenty of Explorer-type guitars in the market today.
+Some feature more traditional appointments, while others come with more modern features like active pickups.

 With so many options out there, how do you make sense of it all?
 We’re here to help.
 Keep reading.